-Angelo State University faculty members Dr. William A. Taylor and Dr. Anthony N. Celso have been presented the Texas Tech University System’s 2022 Chancellor’s Council Distinguished Teaching and Research Awards for ASU during an April 12 ceremony in the ASU LeGrand Alumni and Visitors Center.
+Angelo State University faculty members Dr. Dionne T. Bailey and Dr. Bruce E. Bechtol Jr. were presented with the Texas Tech University System’s 2023 Chancellor’s Council Distinguished Teaching and Research Awards for ASU during a May 2 ceremony on campus.

 The awards are funded by gifts to the Chancellor’s Council, a giving society that supports the chancellor’s priorities across the TTU System.
-Since the honors were established in 2001, 219 faculty have received awards totaling more than $1.3 million.
+Since the honors were established in 2001, 233 faculty have received awards totaling nearly $1.4 million.